 By digging deeper into the Analytics, you can:

-Using Google Analytics, you can properly understand which phase of your sales funnel is making your conversions to breakthrough, and it will eventually help you recognize where you should focus your attention.
+Using Google Analytics, you can properly understand where to focus your attention.

 5. Role of packaging and distribution

-Below factors should be kept in mind while packaging the product for a customer:
+Keep these factors in mind while packaging products for customers:

 - Packaging affects 10-20% of your distribution costs, but it also affects your brand.
 Therefore, make extra efforts to make your packaging more attractive and safe.

 - Using fun or luxury packaging can increase the value of the product.
-It gives a premium feel to your customers.
+It gives a premium feel.

-- Always look for lightweight and cost-effective packaging that protect a product.
-Do it attractively but also make sure it doesn’t cost add more cost to shipping.
+- Always look for lightweight and cost-effective packaging that protects a product.
+Make it attractive, but also make sure it doesn’t add more cost to shipping.

 6. Faster and cheaper (or free) shipping

-According to the survey conducted by UPS Pulse;
+According to a survey conducted by UPS Pulse:

-83% of customers are willing to wait an additional 2 days if the online store is providing free shopping.
-58% of customers add more items to qualify for free shopping.
-31% customers will look elsewhere to find for a better deal on shipping for the same product.
+83% of customers are willing to wait an additional 2 days if the online store is providing free shipping.
+58% of customers add more items to qualify for free shopping, and 31% of customers will look elsewhere to find a better deal on shipping for the same product.

-The above statics clearly state that every customer is more concerned about the shipping charge.
-Also, they expect the faster delivery of their order.
-If you can provide them with faster and cheaper shipping, then they are more likely to do the repeat business from you.
+The above statistics clearly show that customers are very conscious of shipping charges.
+They also expect quick delivery.
+If you can provide them with faster and cheaper shipping, then they are more likely to do repeat business with you.

-The words displaying 'Free Shipping' on your website provides can be a noteworthy advantage over your competitors that don't offer free shopping.
-If you want to provide free shipping to your customer, then you should either absorb the cost or increase the price of the product slightly.
+Displaying the words 'Free Shipping' on your website highlights your advantage over competitors that don't offer free shipping.
+If you want to provide free shipping, you need to either absorb the cost, or increase the price of the product slightly.

 Whatever you claim about your business, you have to back it up with proof.
-People are incredulous and they look for the evidence.
+People will look for evidence.

 So what type of proof can you offer to your customers and prospects?

-Social proof- If you’ve hundreds of customers, show it.
-It is a human tendency to believe and use what other people are saying or using.
+Social proof: If you have hundreds of customers, show it.
+It’s a human tendency to believe in and use what other people are saying or using.

-Show it- Nothing works like a great demo to show what your product does, its features, working and more.
+Show it: Nothing works like a great demo to show what your product does, its features working.
 Use videos to showcase your product/services in action.

 8. Make your Returns policy transparent

-Return and refund are integrated part of customer service.
-To make your customer’s experience better, you can build a strong returns policy.
+Returns and refunds are an integral part of customer service.
+To make your customer experience better, build a robust returns policy.

-Below are the points that should be kept in mind while building the great returns policy:
+Below are some points to keep in mind while building a returns policy:

-- Never hide your policy is never recommended.
+- Never hide your policy.
 Be transparent with your customers.

-- Use plain and simple English that can be understood by all your customers.
+- Use plain and simple English that can be easily understood by all your customers.

-- Educate your customer service team about the returns policy.
-So, that they could assist the customers quickly without confusion.
+- Educate your customer service team about the returns policy so they can assist customers quickly without confusion.

 9. Provide them with superior customer service

 Customer service is the backbone of any ecommerce company.
-According to the survey, conducted by Right now technologies;
+According to one survey, conducted by Right now technologies;

 89% of shoppers have stopped buying from online stores after they’ve experienced poor customer service.